claws-lab/social-correction-twitter/README.md

 ## Data

 ### 1. Please refer to README.md in the data folder
-### 2. We notice the change of Twitter API.
-If you do not have access to the Twitter data, we can share the whole data with you properly.
-Please contact Bing He (bhe46@gatech.edu)

 ## If you have questions regarding the code and dataset, please contact Bing He (bhe46@gatech.edu) and Yingchen Ma (yma473@gatech.edu).